 Ever since I first started researching and planning our New Zealand road trip, I’d been smitten by the paradise like photos I’d seen of the park.
 The Abel Tasman Coastal Track is one of the country’s nine ‘Great Walks’, tracks that take you through some mind blowing and diverse scenery.
 The entire country is a dream for hikers and lovers of the outdoors.
 Considering how much I was looking forward to making the trip to the Abel Tasman Park, I was not happy when the skies opened up on our second day in the sleepy town of Nelson, our base to explore the area.

-Fortunately the next morning we woke up to a clear day and we were on our way for a full day trip of kayaking and trekking in the Abel Tasman National Park with Kaiteriteri Kayak.
+Fortunately the next morning we woke up to a clear day and we were on our way for a full day trip of kayaking and trekking in the Abel Tasman National Park.
 Passing by the famous ‘Split Apple’ rock, our water taxi arrived at Apple Tree Bay where we were to begin our guided kayaking trip exploring the Astrolab Roadstead area.